RELIABILITY. INTEGRITY. SAFETY.

 Safe operation of your equipment and facilities is essential to protecting your employees, the community, and the environment.
 You need to be confident in the long-term reliability and safety of all equipment and assets in an industrial plant.

-At E2G, our engineering and consulting services are focused on managing the entire asset lifecycle to provide you with practical recommendations to improve safety, increase equipment reliability, and mitigate risk
+At Equity, our engineering and consulting services are focused on managing the entire asset lifecycle to provide you with practical recommendations to improve safety, increase equipment reliability, and mitigate risk

 - Home